Ryuk-me/FindCare/backend/docs/INSTALLATION.md

 > ## Postman

-- Import `Nextcare.postman_collection.json` to your postman.
+- Import `FindCare.postman_collection.json` to your postman.
+- Import `fats-api-test-env.postman_environment.json` to your postman